DEPARTMENT OF CINEMA & MEDIA STUDIES

 Time abroad will count as time spent towards fulfilling degree requirements to the extent that transfer credits are earned to be used towards satisfying those requirements.

 Students are not allowed to have more than one outstanding "I" (incomplete) or "X" grade on their transcript at the time of TA assignments in order to be considered for a TA appointment or renewal.
-However, extra course work can substitute for incompletes at the discretion of the Graduate Program Coordinator.
+However, extra course work can substitute for incompletes at the discretion of the Director of Graduate Studies.
 According to Graduate School policy, an Incomplete grade must be converted into a numerical grade within 2 years.

 Language requirements for Ph.D. students must be completed within six quarters after enrollment.